 Every student at Grove City College works with a faculty advisor within their academic discipline.
-Students who have entered the College as "undeclared" will be advised by the Director of Academic Advising until they have selected a major.
+Students who have entered the College as "undeclared" will be advised by the Director of Academic Advising or Assistant Director of Academic Advising until they have selected a major.

 The academic advising program helps students accomplish their academic, personal, and long-range career goals by providing holistic guidance and support in the decision-making process.
-The Director of Academic Advising works with faculty advisors to help students assess and formulate achievable academic goals.
+The Director and Assistant Director of Academic Advising work with faculty advisors to help students assess and formulate achievable academic goals.
 Students are strongly encouraged to build a relationship with their advisor and should meet with him/her on a regular basis.